Amazon API Error Handling: A Production-Ready Python Guide to Retries, Backoff, and Circuit Breakers

 Don't Just Retry, Retry Smart: Exponential Backoff with Jitter

-However, if thousands of clients all use the same backoff schedule, they might all retry at the same time, creating a "thundering herd" that crashes the service again.
-The solution is to add Jitter—a small, random amount of time—to each delay.
-This staggers the retries and distributes the load.
+However, if thousands of parallel workers all retry on the same backoff schedule, they can create a coordinated "thundering herd" that overwhelms the service all over again.
+Adding Jitter - a small random offset to each delay - staggers the retries and distributes the load across the window.

-Here is how you can implement a simple retry decorator in Python with exponential backoff and jitter:
+Here is how to implement a retry decorator in Python with exponential backoff and jitter for Amazon API calls:

 import time